YSJ, Academic Development Programme

 About:

-The task of decolonising higher education requires us to engage in sustained thinking, reading and discussion about the history and politics of imperialism, colonialism and ongoing anti-colonial resistance, as well as with ongoing decolonisation efforts and critical thinking in and across the sector.
+The task of decolonising higher education requires us to engage in sustained thinking, reading and discussion about the history, theory and politics of colonialism and anti-colonial resistance, as well as with ongoing decolonisation efforts in and across the sector.
+With this reading group we will therefore return to some of the key anti-colonial texts and thinkers of the twentieth century, in addition to considering more recent interventions from scholars asking what it means ‘to decolonise’ the contemporary metropolitan university.

 Session 1: Monday 21st October, 12-1pm